peterkhayes/extended-proptypes/README.md

 - `time`: A value parsable by `new Date()`.
 - `uuid`: A uuid string.
 - `locale`: A locale string, like `en-US` or `jp`
-- `emailAddress`: An email address (taken from the highest-upvoted SO answer)
+- `emailAddress`: An email address (regex taken from the highest-upvoted SO answer)

 ### CSS
 - `percent`: A percentage.